Log in to Gingerbread

 You own the home jointly with your ex-partner

-As both you and your ex-partner are legal owners, you both have a right to stay in the home.
-The type of relationship you were in doesn’t matter.
+As both you and your ex-partner are legal owners, you both have the right to stay in the home, regardless of the nature of your relationship.

-If you agree that one of you will leave, each one of you has the right to come back while you legally own the home together.
-If you’ve been forced to leave, you can ask a court to enforce your right to return.
-But you can’t do this if there’s a court order preventing you from being in the home.
+If you agree that one of you will leave, either of you can return to the property since you both legally own it.
+If you’ve been forced to leave, you can ask the court to enforce your right to return, unless there’s a court order that prohibits you from being in the home.

-2. You each own a specific share in the property – known as tenants in common.
-This means you can choose to leave your share of the property to whoever you want through a will.
+2. Tenants in common – You each own a specific share of the property.
+This allows you to leave your share to whoever you choose in your will.

-If your relationship has broken down and you have a joint tenancy, you may want to consider changing this to a tenancy in common.
-This way the whole property wouldn’t automatically go to your ex-partner if you die before agreeing what to do with your home.
-Our page on getting legal help might be useful.
+If your relationship has ended and you’re joint tenants, you may want to consider changing to tenants in common.
+This ensures the property doesn’t automatically pass to your ex-partner if you die before agreeing on what to do with the home.
+You may find our page on getting legal help helpful.

 Your ex-partner owns the home, and you’re not on the title deeds or registered as an owner

-You have a right to stay in the home – this is called home rights.
-You can register your home rights by contacting the Land Registry to help stop your partner from selling your home.
-More about registering your home rights
+You have the right to stay in the home, known as home rights.
+To protect this, you can register your home rights with the Land Registry to prevent your partner from selling the property.
+You can find more information on how to register your home rights.

 Unfortunately, you don’t have an automatic right to stay in the home.
-You might be able to apply for a court order that will allow you to stay.
-But the court will only do this if they think it’s in the best interests of your child, and only for a limited time – for example, until they turn 18.
+However, you may be able to apply for a court order that would allow you to stay.
+The court will only grant this if they believe it’s in the best interest of your child, and it will likely only be for a limited time, such as until your child turns 18.

-If you’ve contributed toward the cost of the home, or you and your ex-partner saw the home as yours too, you might have what’s called a beneficial interest in the property.
-This is a complicated area of law, and you’ll need specialist legal advice if you think this might apply.
+If you’ve contributed to the cost of the home or you and your ex-partner saw it as a shared property, you may have what’s called a beneficial interest in the home.
+This can be a complex legal area, so it’s important to seek specialist legal advice if you think this may apply to you.

 You own the home, and your ex-partner isn’t on the title deeds or registered as an owner with the Land Registry

-Your ex-partner has the right to stay in the home – this is called home rights.
-You can’t make them leave.
-If the two of you can’t agree on a way forward, you can use mediation, arbitration or the legal system.
-Our page on getting help when you can’t agree has more.
+Your ex-partner has the right to stay in the home, known as home rights.
+You can’t force them to leave.
+If you can’t come to an agreement, you can consider mediation, arbitration, or legal action.
+For more guidance on resolving disagreements, check out our page on getting help when you can’t agree.

-Your ex-partner doesn’t have the right to stay.
-So you can ask them to leave, as long as you give them reasonable notice.
-If they’ve made a financial contribution to the home, or you agreed together that they had a stake in the property, they might be able to claim an interest in the property.
-It’s up to them to prove this.
+Your ex-partner doesn’t have an automatic right to stay in the home.
+You can ask them to leave, as long as you provide reasonable notice.
+However, if they’ve contributed financially to the home or you both agreed they had a stake in the property, they may be able to claim an interest.
+It would be their responsibility to prove this.

 If you’re renting